-A labral tear of the hip joint is a tear to the cartilage lining of the hip joint, called the acetabulumm which acts as cushioning for the joint.
-A tear can cause hip and groin pain and make the joint stiff.
-This hip injury can be caused by a direct impact or come on gradually through degeneration.
-Read more on the causes, symptoms and treatment here.
+A labral tear of the hip joint is a tear to the cartilage lining of the hip joint, caused either by direct trauma, or gradual degeneration.

-Symptoms of a labral tear include pain in the hip or groin.
-A clicking or locking of the joint can occur.
-Stiffness and restricted mobility in the hip joint is likely.
-Symptoms may come on suddenly following an impact or trauma but can also develop gradually if the joint progressively degenerates.
+Symptoms of a labral tear of the hip may come on suddenly following an impact or trauma but can also develop gradually if the joint progressively degenerates.
+They include:

-Labral tears can be acute, caused by trauma such as traffic accidents, collisions and bad falls, falling on to the outside of the hip or twisting on a hip that has a lot of weight on it.
+Labral tears can be acute, caused by trauma such as traffic accidents, collisions, bad falls, falling onto the outside of the hip, or twisting on a hip that has a lot of weight on it.
 They also occur gradually through repetitive strain, for example in golfers.

 Cam impingement occurs when the neck of the femur or thigh bone becomes enlarged or thickened due to additional bone growth.
 This then impinges on the hip joint and over time causes injury to the labrum.
-This is also known as a Ganz lesion and is present in almost 80% of patients with femoralacetabular impingement.
+Also called a Ganz lesion it is present in almost 80% of patients with femoral acetabular impingement.

-Pincer impingement occurs when there is a bony growth or spur at the acetabulum which impinges on the femur.
+Pincer impingement occurs when a bony growth or spur at the acetabulum impinges on the femur.

 Treatment of labrum tears